SUNDAY, AUGUST 12

 Pre-Conference sessions are not included in the Best Value or Full Conference registration.
 A separate registration fee applies to attend.

 8:00 am – 12:00 pm

 Becoming a Certified Materials & Resource Professional (CMRP), the premier national supply chain credential, provides supply chain professionals a personal distinction in an increasingly competitive marketplace.
 This session provides an overview of the newly revised CMRP examination, the exam content areas and the types of questions asked.
-During a review of the Materials Management Review Guide 6th Edition, participants will discuss sample exam questions and the reasoning behind those answers.
+During a review of the CMRP Examination Review Guide, participants will discuss sample exam questions and the reasoning behind those answers.
 For information about the CMRP eligibility requirements, click here.